 Visually speaking the film has some excellent action sequences and were given every angle of every action sequences we could need.
 The film also feels very real, there is no terrible CGI (if any) or sets.
 Everything in the films appears to be filmed on location and the cinematography provides us with some great looking scenes.

 Triple Frontier, on the whole, feels like a missed opportunity to be one of this year’s best films.
-Bad writing plagues the film and is really held up only by the acting.
-A visually pleasing movie, with some great action and tense sections, Triple Frontier is a subpar film that is at least worth a watch.
+Bad writing plagues the film and only the acting really holds it up.
+A visually pleasing movie, with some great action and tense sections, Triple Frontier is merely a decent film that is at least worth a watch.

 Triple Frontier is on Netflix now!